 5. What are the best trust-building activities for couples?

-If you’re looking for expert guidance while working on rebuilding trust after infidelity, these trusted resources offer research-based advice and practical support.
+If you’re looking for expert guidance while working on rebuilding trust after infidelity, these trusted resources can help.
+They offer research-based advice.
+They also provide practical support.

 The Gottman Institute’s infidelity recovery resources provide evidence-based relationship strategies from leading marriage researchers.

-If your relationship is recovering from betrayal, remember that healing is a journey.
-Taking small steps toward honesty, transparency, and emotional understanding can eventually rebuild the trust needed for a stronger and healthier partnership.
+If your relationship is recovering from betrayal, remember that healing is a journey filled with ups and downs.
+Take small steps toward honesty, transparency, and emotional understanding each day.
+These steps include actively listening to one another's concerns while validating feelings without judgment.
+With time and dedication to these practices, you will eventually rebuild the trust needed for a stronger and healthier partnership capable of weathering future challenges together.